 Egg to bind this muffin all together, while adding some moisture.

-Vegetable oil, preferably one with a neutral flavour.
+Vegetable oil, preferably one with a neutral flavor.
 This adds the all-important fat component to the muffin and also keeps the muffin moist.

-Sugar sweetens the muffin and adds moisture, baking soda gives lift, and salt brings out the flavour of the wheat and bran.
+Brown Sugar sweetens the muffin and adds moisture, baking soda gives lift, and salt brings out the flavor of the wheat and bran.

 Test the freshness of your baking powder or baking soda (bicarbonate of soda or bread soda) by placing a small amount in some boiling water.
 If it bubbles and fizzes, it's good to use!